A Brief Duro D/T Tutorial

 D>

-After CURRENT_DB has been set, the prompt shows the name of the database selected and a transaction can be started using BEGIN TRANSACTION.
-Instead of BEGIN TRANSACTION, BEGIN TX can be used.
+After current_db has been set, the prompt shows the name of the database selected and a transaction can be started using BEGIN TRANSACTION.
+Instead of BEGIN TRANSACTION, BEGIN TX can be used:

 Transaction started.